tlpss/tlpss.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a PhD student in the [AI and Robotics Lab](https://airo.ugent.be/) at [Ghent University](https://www.ugent.be/en) :belgium:.
-My research focuses on robotic manipulation, aiming to develop robotic systems capable of dealing with the diversity of the real world, enabling them to assist humans in their daily lives.
+My research focuses on robotic manipulation.
+I aim to develop robotic systems capable of dealing with the diversity of the real world, enabling these robots to assist humans in their daily lives.

-Some topics that I have worked on include synthetic data generation and sim-to-real, keypoint detection and the manipulation of challenging objects like clothes and cabinets.
+Some topics that I have worked on include synthetic data generation, keypoint detection and the manipulation of challenging objects like clothes and articulated objects.
 I also have a strong passion for (robotic) software engineering, which is a cornerstone of any intelligent robot in my opinion.

-Before embarking on my Ph.D. journey, I earned my bachelor's and master's degrees in Computer Science Engineering from Ghent University.
+Before embarking on my PhD journey, I earned my bachelor's and master's degrees in Computer Science Engineering from Ghent University.
 During my masters I also studied at [EPFL](https://www.epfl.ch/en/), where I completely fell in love with Lausanne.

 Feel free to reach out, I am always eager to learn or to collaborate!